If you enjoy movement and dance and want to help make a difference to people's lives, this could be the career for you

 What to expect

 - Most sessions with individuals and groups take place in residential or nursing homes, hospitals, schools and specialist or community centres.
-Sessions may occasionally take place in private outdoor spaces or at the client's home.
+Sessions may occasionally take place in private outdoor spaces or at your client's home.

 - The work can be physically and emotionally demanding.

-- Dance Voice - charity organisation based in Bristol (course validated by Canterbury Christ Church University).
+- Dance Voice - charity organisation based in Bristol (course validated by Canterbury Christ Church University)